An all-girls independent day school with quirky heritage buildings, excellent academics and a ‘wholehearted’ approach to educating independent women.

 Restrictions allowing, the Art department also offers a New York Trip for pupils in Year 10 and above, offering a real-world introduction of how they could take their interest in the creative to career level.
 Sixth Formers can additionally opt to take Photography at A’Level.

 Alexandra Neil has been the Head of Farnborough Hill since 2016, having previously held the role of Deputy Head at Rye St Antony School, Oxfordshire.

-One thing Alex was keen to stress is that we shouldn’t push kids for “perfection”.
-While we should always encourage children to be the best they can be, we have to be conscious about the impact of chasing unattainable dreams in this modern age – particularly with the rise of social media – on a child’s emotional wellbeing and self-worth.
-There will always be someone smarter, better, more confident but by encouraging the girls to focus on themselves and what they are doing – with a strong undercurrent of mindfulness and self-belief – they can achieve anything.
+One thing she was keen to stress is that we shouldn’t push kids for “perfection”.
+While we should always encourage children to be the best they can be, we have to be conscious about the impact of a propensity towards comparison with others in this modern age – particularly with the rise of social media – on a child’s emotional well-being and self-worth.
+By encouraging the girls to adapt a growth mindset and to focus on themselves – they can achieve anything.
 She is also very engaged with the student body, continuing to teach history and politics and encouraging the pupils to come to her with ideas for change.

 The school was inspected in by the ISI in January 2014.
 Read the report here.

 How much time do you have?
 There’s the fact that the school has its very own radio station, F’Hill, which is run by the Year 11 pupils and staff.
 Or how about that the Sixth Formers can take an enrichment course of a PADI open water scuba diving qualification in the school pool?
 There’s a nuns’ graveyard in the grounds and one particularly wonderful room in “St Raph’s” that is literally just full of beanbags and nothing more.